Universal Credit is a benefit for working-age people on a low income.

 Citizens Advice can help you to apply for universal credit under the governments Help to Claim support.

-Once you have made your claim for Universal Credit, you will need to arrange an interview at your local Jobcentre Plus where you will meet your workcoach.
+Once you have made your claim for Universal Credit, you might be asked to attend an interview at your local Jobcentre Plus where you will meet your workcoach.

 You will be asked to provide any supporting documents and evidence as well as discussing what you will be required to do to get your Universal Credit payments.